- Research Handbook

 - Insuring that the information is returned or destroyed as designated in the agreement.

-- Properly identifying potentially patentable information resulting under an agreement and working with the TVC to appropriately protect such information
+- Properly identifying potentially patentable information resulting under an agreement and working with Technology Licensing to appropriately protect such information

 University employees with access to the agreement have a responsibility to adhere to the content of the signed non-disclosure agreement.